-Macallan Classic Cut 2017 Edition is the latest release (at least for the US market, as this edition is not officially available in Europe at the moment) from the famous Speyside distillery of Macallan.
-According to the company, this edition carries a flavor profile which is special and unique which will never be repeated in the future.
+Macallan Classic Cut 2017 Edition is the latest release (at least for the US market, as this edition was not officially available in Europe at the time of this review) from the famous Speyside distillery of Macallan.
+According to the company, this edition carries a flavour profile which is special and unique which will never be repeated in the future.

 The front label on Macallan Classic Cut 2017 Edition reads;

 “Exclusively matured in hand picked sherry seasoned oak casks from Jerez, Spain & Bottled to reveal the extraordinary character of a timeless spirit”